e-gineering/gitflow-helper-maven-plugin/README.md

 It is **very important** if you're using this goal, that the **`stageDeploymentReposity` have a unique repository/server id**.
 If you use the same ID for release, snapshot, and stage, every time you exeucte this goal, every release version dependency will be purged and re-resolved.

+If you have a local build / install of a release version, this goal will currently not update that package, by design.
+You will need to manually remove your local build (or have a newer version resolve from a remote) before this goal will purge it.

-## Goal: `tag-master` ("Automagic" Tagging for Master Branch Releases)
+# Goal: `tag-master` ("Automagic" Tagging for Master Branch Releases)

 In a gitflow environment, a commit to a master branch should trigger a job to build on the master branch, which would result in the release being tagged if successful.